backstage/community-plugins/workspaces/jenkins/plugins/jenkins-backend/README.md

 #### Example - Override Base Url from an Entity

-The following will show you how to override a base url defined in the Config with a value from the Catalog. overrideBaseUrlCompatibleRegex must be set as a list of regex strings in the config, which will check if the sent in url matches any of them.
+The following will show you how to override a base url defined in the Config with a value from the Catalog. allowedBaseUrlOverrideRegex must be a regex string in the config, which will check if the sent in url matches that regex for override.

 The check for the regex is to add a security check to make sure no malicious urls were sent to connect the plugin.